 I think the school has a wonderful principal.
 He has hired incredible teachers who engage and teach the kids so that they actually know what is being taught not just learning to pass a test.
 My oldest has attended since kindergarten and is now is 5th grade.
 My youngest is in 3rd grade.
 Both of the boys look forward to going to school everyday which is a blessing!

 Olde Sawmill Elementary School is a public elementary school in Columbus.
-The principal of Olde Sawmill Elementary School is Mr. Tyler E. Wolfe and can be contacted at email@example.com.
+The principal of Olde Sawmill Elementary School is Mr. Tyler E. Wolfe, who can be contacted at firstname.lastname@example.org.
 415 children attend Olde Sawmill Elementary School and identify primarily as Multiracial; Hispanic; and White, non-Hispanic.
-18% of the 415 students here are classified as "economically disadvantaged", and 25% get reduced lunch prices.
+18% of the 415 students here are classified as "economically disadvantaged", and 25% have subsidized lunches.
 The ratio of students to teachers at Olde Sawmill Elementary School is 17:1.
 Star Academy of Toledo is one of the nearest elementary schools.

 - Ceramics sculpture

 |Students eligible for free or reduced-price lunch program||25%||15%|